RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       whois.source=<source>
       whois.db.slave.url=jdbc:mariadb://localhost/<Schema where required sources are>
-      elastic.host=<Host:port where you are running Elasticsearch, localhost:9200 if you are running it locally>
+      elastic.host=<Host:port where you are running Elasticsearch. i.e.: localhost:9200 if you are running it locally>
       elastic.user=<Set the elasticsearch user if needed>
       elastic.password=<Set the elasticsearch password if needed>